derek/node-yql/README.md

 	$ npm install yql

-2) Or, you can clone the github repository, and just be sure you add the local path to the $NODE_PATH env variable
+2) Or, you can clone the github repository, and just be sure you add this module's path to the $NODE_PATH env variable

 	$ git clone http://github.com/drgath/node-yql.git